misza222/get-all-hacker-news-submissions-comments/README.md

 Simple Python scripts to download all Hacker News submissions and comments and store them in a SQLite3 database, for use in ad-hoc data analysis.

 This script uses the older [Algolia API](https://hn.algolia.com/api) for Hacker News (instead of the [official HN API](https://github.com/HackerNews/API)) due to its support for bulk requests and comment scores for most comments.
-Run-time of downloading and processing all Hacker News submissions is about 2 hours; run-time of downloading and processing all Hacker News comments is about 11 hours.
+Run-time of downloading and processing all Hacker News submissions is over 2 days.

-# TODO
-  - if database already exists, simply fetch latests entried until that point

 # Known Data Fidelity Caveats